Environmental Impact Grant

 4. 4

-Organisations are able to submit more than one initiative at the EOI stage, but only one full application will be accepted per grant round.
-The following organisations are eligible to apply:
+Organizations can submit multiple initiatives at the EOI stage, but only one full application will be accepted per grant round.
+The following organizations are eligible to apply:

-• Band Councils; Tribal Councils, Tribal Associations or Tribal Governments; and Organisations of Indigenous communities across Alberta.
+• Band Councils; Tribal Councils, Tribal Associations or Tribal Governments; and Organizations of Indigenous communities across Alberta

-• Municipalities, the Government of Alberta and provincial agencies, academia, for-profit and private sector entities can be eligible provided they partner with a charitable and/or non-profit organization who acts as the lead proponent for the initiative.
+Municipalities, the Government of Alberta and provincial agencies, academia and for-profit and private sector entities can be eligible provided they partner with a charitable and/or nonprofit organization that acts as the lead proponent for the initiative.

 Contact our grant teams at grants@albertaecotrust.com if you are unsure if you can apply.